IBM-Bluemix-Docs/containers/cs_loadbalancer.md

         When your load balancer service is created, a portable IP address is automatically assigned to the load balancer.
 If no portable IP address is available, the load balancer service cannot be created.

 3. Verify that the load balancer service was created successfully.
-Replace _&lt;myservice&gt;_ with the name of the load balancer service that you created in the previous step.
+Replace _<myservice>_ with the name of the load balancer service that you created in the previous step.

     ```
     kubectl describe service <myservice>